larisqueiroz/email_sending/README.md

 * smtplib

 ## Get started
-1. Create a new gmail account
+1. Create a new gmail account.

 This project send emails through Gmail and to do so, the code needs permition.
 You can do it by editing security settings on your Gmail account.
 However, it's not cool doing it on your personal account.
 So, the best choice is to create a new one for this purpose.